 Help Us Make America’s Best Idea Even Better!

-Homestead, Florida – Be part of an unprecedented event on September 26 when Everglades National Park and national parks across the country invite you to make America’s Best Idea – the national parks – even better.
+Be part of an unprecedented event on September 26 when the Outer Banks Group and national parks across the country invite you to make America’s Best Idea – the National Parks – even better.
 Presented by the National Park Service and National Park Foundation, it will be a special day of service and celebration for visitors and volunteers to experience their parks and catch a sneak preview of Ken Burns’s new documentary The National Parks: America’s Best Idea premiering on PBS on September 27.